SOliv1/ms-4-kuk-marketing/README.md

 ## This Website & Database is heavily based on the Code Institute (C.I.)
 Boutique-Ado e-commerce fullstack project.
 I chose **postgres** for my project, to use and demonstrate as a powerful fullstack database together with AWS bucket S3 storage facility and IAM users.
 This is recommended by **C.I.** in the course.
 It features the excellent Boutique-Ado online project which I have copied and modified to suit the purposes of my own fullstack website project.
 My 'Services-App' on the website is mostly my own code gleaned from various C.I. projects and excercise, I have done during the course; chiefly (**C.I.**)'Thorin and Company and Bootstrap4' and my own Procol Harum project(**First Milestone**).
 I figured the ideas on this website were so excellent, how can one improve!
-I therefore have copied most if not all except 'Services App' which is my owm but once again inspired from other projects on the course;(see credits and acknowledgements at bottom of this page) from the Boutique Ado Fullstack full-functioning website, which I found most interesting.
+I therefore have copied most if not all except 'Services App' which is my own but once again inspired from other projects on the course;(see credits and acknowledgements at bottom of this page) from the Boutique Ado Fullstack full-functioning website, which I found most interesting.
 The challenge for me is to be able to build the website exactly as it is done in the videos.
 It is tricky but satisfying once I finally completed it.
-I then repeated this website for my own purposes, building at each stage from conception to complettion.
+I then repeated this website for my own purposes, building at each stage from conception to completion.
-My website Database consists of *Pages (to meet CRUD requirements via the Product / bag and Checkout apps - Create Read Update Delete) in a database*.
-A highly scalable server which stores data in a non-relational format.
+My website Database consists of *Pages (to meet CRUD requirements via the Product / Bag and Checkout apps - Create Read Update Delete) in a database*.
+'A highly scalable server which stores data in a non-relational format' quote form C.I.

 #### Add products via backend admin(‘Create’, 'Read', 'Update', 'Delete')
 This is how admin-users add products to the database.
 It contains a simple HTML form to collect the field attributes intending to store.
-The product collections are all categorised and stored in a json format and transferred to the database via `STATIC and MEDIA files` in `KUK - Settings` where it is stored remotely in a bucket at `AWS SERVICES`.
+The product collections are all categorised and stored in a json format and transferred to the database via `STATIC and MEDIA files` in `KUK - Settings` where it is then stored remotely in a bucket at `AWS SERVICES`.
 The code is add . / commit -m "" / and push/ to GitHub and then channelled to Heroku which has been set up so that it automatically connects and should deploy continuously every time I push to github.
 I set up my deployment fairly early in the build process in order to give my self less pressure and more peace of mind and watch more clearly the build process.

 ## Accessibility
 The pages are asscesible via buttons on the *Home page* and a menu accross the top with dropdown navigational menus.
 The website is mobile friendly as well as compatible across ipad through to full-desktop.
 The about page can be accessed on the top right corner of the menu(home-page).
 The `contact page`  can be accessed via the 'Our Services' heading on the drop-down menu.
-Also, from  `Get Quote` buttons throughout the website.
+Also, from  `Get Quote` buttons located throughout the website.

 ## Features